Dynamic Facility Location under Cumulative Customer Demand: Solution Methods

 \subsection{Benders Decomposition}

-We can overcome the main drawback of the DI Formulation, which is the large number of variables $x^{\ell{}t}_{ij}$, through an exact Benders Decomposition.
+We can overcome the main drawback of the DIF, which is the large number of variables $x^{\ell{}t}_{ij}$, through an exact Benders Decomposition.
 We keep variables $y^{t}_{i}$ in the master program and move variables $x^{\ell{}t}_{ij}$ to subproblems, one per customer $j$.
-The master program of the DI Formulation writes as follows:
+The master program of the DIF writes as follows:

 where $w_{j} \in \mathbb{R}^{+}$ is the objective value estimation of the subproblem of customer $j$ and $\mathcal{O}_{j}$ is the set of all optimality cuts for customer $j$ (\ie, the set of all optimal solutions of the dual subproblem of customer $j$).
 The dual subproblem $w^{D}_{j} (\boldsymbol{y})$ of customer $j$ writes as follows: